Sesame seeds are tiny, oil-rich seeds that grow in pods on the Sesamum indicum plant.

 Unhulled seeds have the outer, edible husk intact, while hulled seeds come without the husk.

 The hull gives the seeds a golden-brown hue.
 Hulled seeds have an off-white color but turn brown when roasted.

 Sesame seeds are a good source of healthy fats, protein, B vitamins, minerals, fiber, antioxidants, and other beneficial plant compounds.
-Regularly eating black sesame seeds could reduce oxidation in the body, improve blood pressure, and provide antioxidants and other plant chemicals that help fight cancer.
+Regularly eating substantial portions of these seeds — not just an occasional sprinkling on a burger bun — may aid blood sugar control, combat arthritis pain, and lower cholesterol.